 Ling Yan Pang is a senior associate in Russell McVeagh's banking and finance group.
-She returned to Russell McVeagh in 2017 after working in the structured finance group at
+She returned to Russell McVeagh from the structured finance group at Linklaters in London.

-Linklaters in London.
 Her practice focuses on structured finance and capital markets, and she also advises on financial markets regulation and derivatives.
-Ling Yan has acted on securitisations and on listed covered bonds programmes.
+Ling Yan's recent experience includes securitisations and listed debt and covered bonds programmes.